Topic Areas:

 Keyboard Video Mouse - for direct control of computers

-The advantages of this is, it is totally out of band access, are we have direct access to bios level of the computers from boot up, it does not use the computers network access port or need this to be active and can thus offer isolated ultimate security.
+It does not use the computers network access port or need this to be active, and can thus offer isolated ultimate security.

 Not to be confused with: